TomaszJaniszta/Node.js_Test-apps/README.md

 * **Node.js/S2z1/zad6.js** - The application takes 2 parameters 'a' and 'b' from the url and performs multiplication in our application.
 The result is sent to the end user (client).
 * **Node.js/S2z1/zad7.js** - Example of an application that performs mathematical operations: multiplication, division, subtraction...
 It is divided into paths.
 When an action is impossible to perform, the application returns the appropriate message and status code 'Bad Request'.
 * **Node.js/S2z1/zad8.js** - The application returns all parameters specified in the url.
 The result returned is an object and has ''Content-type':'application/json''
+* **Node.js/S2z1/zad9.js** - An application that performs operations on a set of users.
+The path '/add' is used to add the user, takes the parameters 'name', 'username', 'email', e.g. '?name=Jan&username=janko&email=jan@nowak.abc', adding a user only works when a 'POST' request has been sent.
+The path '/show' is used to display all users, a request of type 'GET'.
+The display path of the selected user, if the corresponding 'id' ('/show?id=1') and a request of type 'GET' are specified.
+Delete the user via the path '/delete?id=1'.
+When there is no user with a given id returns the appropriate status code.

   ...
 Content in progress